tyrw/css-tricks-react-auth/README.md

 ![React signup form](https://res.cloudinary.com/component/image/upload/v1614095453/permanent/react-router-signup.png)

-The form is in "Test mode" by default, which will create user records in a test environment you can view separately in your Userfront dashboard:
+Your signup form is in "Test mode" by default, which will create user records in a test environment you can view separately in your Userfront dashboard:

 ![Userfront test mode](https://res.cloudinary.com/component/image/upload/v1612980797/permanent/create-react-app-2.png)